dramenti/symmetry/README.md

 Then, press the **0** (ZERO) key to exit
 (don't try to exit out of it normally, it doesn't work for some reason!)

+To save the image, run that same command but add a filename at the end to save the line drawn version, like this:

+`python3 detect.py butterfly.png 4.8 2.4 butterfly-symmetry.png`